 As mentioned earlier, the best practice for analyzing AppsFlyer data in Power BI is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites AppsFlyer to Redshift, AppsFlyer to BigQuery, AppsFlyer to Azure SQL Data Warehouse, AppsFlyer to PostgreSQL, AppsFlyer to Panoply, and AppsFlyer to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from AppsFlyer to Power BI automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate AppsFlyer with Power BI.
 With just a few clicks, Stitch starts extracting your AppsFlyer data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.